Woodland Management

 Removing Invasive Species

-Group Work Benefits
+The Power of Group Work

 An overgrown pathway before and after LAFS staff had completed work.